 Back pain is a common problem for many people.
 While most cases of back pain resolve on their own, about 20% of acute back pain turns into chronic back pain.
-The experienced pain management team at Michigan Neurology Associates & PC, with offices serving the Metro Detroit area in Clinton Township, St. Clair Shores, Utica, and Westland, Michigan, specialize in the treatment of back pain, including spinal procedures when needed.
+The experienced pain management team at Michigan Neurology Associates & PC, with offices serving the Metro Detroit area in Clinton Township, St. Clair Shores, and Utica, Michigan, specialize in the treatment of back pain, including spinal procedures when needed.
 To get help with your back pain, schedule an appointment online or by phone today.

 Back pain is common and affects as many as 80% of people at some point in their life.
 However, for most people, back pain resolves on its own with rest and over-the-counter medication.
 For some people, acute back pain turns into chronic back pain.